RoySegall/gizra.com/app/_posts/2016-10-19-restful-access-token.md

 });
 ```

-You can have a look on our [yo hedley](https://github.com/Gizra/generator-hedley)
+You can have a look at our [yo hedley](https://github.com/Gizra/generator-hedley)
 generator to see how we [implemented](http://bit.ly/2dVYTg5) HTTP interceptor to
 improve the process displayed above.